mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

 * It is often a good first thing to try.
 For problems with a small amount of training data, it can achieve better results than other classifiers, thanks to Occam’s Razor because it has a low propensity to overfit.

 * Easily handles missing feature values — by re-training and predicting without that feature!
-(See, [https://www.quora.com/What-are-the-advantages-of-using-a-naive-Bayes-for-classification/answer/Muhammad-Zaheer-6?ch=10&share=fbcb0773&srid=CM1bE](https://www.quora.com/What-are-the-advantages-of-using-a-naive-Bayes-for-classification/answer/Muhammad-Zaheer-6?ch=10&share=fbcb0773&srid=CM1bE){:target="_blank"})
+(See [this quora answer](https://www.quora.com/What-are-the-advantages-of-using-a-naive-Bayes-for-classification/answer/Muhammad-Zaheer-6?ch=10&share=fbcb0773&srid=CM1bE){:target="_blank"})

 # Disadvantages